 RStudio Server uses several configuration files all located within the

 /etc/rstudio directory.
-Configuration files include:
+Configuration files and folders include:

 |rserver.conf||Core server settings|

 |notifications.conf||Notifications to be delivered to user sessions Pro|

 |logging.conf||Configuration of the logging system including logger type, location, and level|

 |crash-handler.conf||Configuration of the crash handling system (see Automated Crash Reporting)|

 |profiles||User and group resource limits Pro|